RustyMods/AlmanacClasses/AlmanacClasses/Tutorials/README.md

 0.4.14 - Added check on RogueReflect if there is an attacker to reflect to - added config to cap characteristic talents 0.4.15 - overhauled experience map, toggle to lose experience on death, min/max level to get experience from creature, added alternative airbender which only requires eitr to use
-0.5.0 - Added visual text effects and improved experience gain
+0.5.0 - Added visual text effects and improved experience gain 0.5.1 - Added static experience map file to configure 0.5.1 - Fixed planting giving exp even if plant was not placed, added experience for fishing on hooked 0.5.2 - something
+0.5.3 - Fixed EXP bar not updating, added Koreshx UI code to improve Spell bar 0.5.4 - Added additional conditionals for ability cooldown to make sure player is active 0.5.5 - Fixed not getting exp from veins and added method to get exp for foraging (add prefabs to static experience map) 0.5.6 - Added ability to change background and changed Call of Lightning FX 0.5.7 - Bog Witch update
+0.5.8 - Added PR from Dealman and JoshLaseter
 ```

 ![](https://i.imgur.com/F1w6ijU.png)